OlgaUtochka/FSDK_docs/doc/performance_parameters.md

     detection_result.txt
 ```

 The processing result is a binary file containing one record per each generated template.
-Each record is a 64-bit unsigned integer (`image_id`) followed by a serialized template.
+Each record is a 64-bit unsigned integer (`image_id`) followed by a serialized template (see [examples/cpp/test_sdk/src/sdk_test.cpp](../examples/cpp/test_sdk/src/sdk_test.cpp).

 ### 1:1 Recognition Test